Murder of Sandra Rozzo: Trial

 Tracey Humphrey's murder trial began in February 2006.
 As part of her plea deal, Ashley testified against her husband.
 Under oath, she testified how she waited hours for Rozzo to get off work at the Green Iguana, and then followed her back to her Pinellas Park home, where she fired eight shots into her.
 Tracey Humphrey testified in his own defense, stating that the killing was Ashley's idea.
 The jury did not find him convincing.
 He was convicted of first-degree murder on February 25, 2006.
 Even though he faced the death penalty, jurors opted for life without parole, believing that it would be a harsher punishment than death in this case.

 Tracey Humphrey is serving his sentence at South Bay Correctional Facility in South Bay, Florida, Inmate Number: 930490.
 Post-conviction, he was sentenced to an additional 15 years for a pre-trial escape attempt in April 2004.

 On March 10, 2006, Ashley Humphrey was sentenced to 25 years for murder.
 She is currently incarcerated at the Gadsden Correctional Facility in Quincy, Florida, Inmate Number: 154362.
 She is scheduled to be released from prison on December 13, 2028; she will be 46 years old.

 Media

 This case has been profiled from various perspectives on Dateline NBC, 48 Hours, Vengeance: Killer Lovers, Snapped, and On the Case with Paula Zahn; Ashley was interviewed by FBI profiler Candice DeLong for an episode of DeLong's Investigation Discovery series, Facing Evil.
 On 13 July 2017, Killer Woman was shown on ITV with Piers Morgan interviewing Ashley.
 Homicide: Hours to Kill, season two, episode nine, also covered the case.
+In 2020, the Investigation Discovery channel aired their perspective of this case in the season 1, episode 10 show on A Time to Kill.